acorn-io/acorn-oss-workshop/steps/environment.md

-  check        Check if the cluster is ready for Acorn container    Manage containers credential   Manage registry credentials exec         Run a command in a container help         Help about any command image        Manage images info         Info about acorn installation
+  check        Check if the cluster is ready for Acorn container    Manage containers credential   Manage registry credentials dev          Run an app from an image or Acornfile in dev mode or attach a dev session to a currently running app events       List events about Acorn resources exec         Run a command in a container fmt          Format an Acornfile help         Help about any command image        Manage images info         Info about acorn installation